Why Do Cats Meow?

 - Mid-pitch meow

-This could mean anything from a plea for attention or wanting food.
+This could be a plea for attention or your cat saying they want food.

 This might mean your cat wants out or is demanding something.